 - ½ cup yogurt (greek)

 - 2 cups all purpose flour

 - 1 teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- big sprinkle of flaky sea salt for the top optional
+- big sprinkle of flaky sea salt for the top (optional)

 - Spoon into a prepared baking loaf pan.
 You can grease the pan well or line with parchment paper.

 - Bake at 350°F for 55-60 minutes.
 Allow to cool before slicing.